nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-howtos/howto-contribute-to-the-rest-api.md

 {{#> callout type='warning' }}

 This also causes all of the other components in the fragment bundle not to be deployed.
-Thus, any endpoint or web adapter class you add, respectively annotated with `@WebObject` ot `@WebAdapter`, need to be in a standalone bundle, not in the same bundle as extension point XML contributions for instance.
+Thus, any endpoint or web adapter class you add, respectively annotated with `@WebObject` or `@WebAdapter`, need to be in a standalone bundle, not in the same bundle as extension point XML contributions for instance.

 {{/callout}}